DIPDAS4u/D_Codeforces-Solutions/README.md

 # D_Codeforces-Solutions
-Solutions of some competitive programming from Codeforces by C programming language
+Solutions to various competitive programming problems from Codeforces using the C programming language